-I am also a sound designer and audio editor for linear and interactive media, as well as a mastering engineer.
-I’ve got a diverse creative background as an award-winning, festival-screened motion graphics artist and experimental filmmaker, interactive creative director, user experience designer and illustrator.
+I am also a mastering engineer, a sound designer, and an audio editor for linear and interactive media.
+My sound libraries are distributed through A Sound Effect.
+I have an improbably diverse creative background as an award-winning, festival-screened motion graphics artist and experimental filmmaker, interactive creative director, user experience designer, and illustrator.

 “…an impressive catalogue of dark, expansive electronic music…but this is definitely ambient music, just one with considerable bite.
 I’m not a huge fan of the term ‘dark ambient’, but in this case it literally is.”

 I write about creativity, audio, music, and more on the Noise Jockey blog and for Open Source Magazine.
-I can be followed on Twitter, heard on Bandcamp and Soundcloud, watched on Instagram, Vimeo and YouTube, or contacted via this website.
+I can be followed on Twitter, heard on Bandcamp and Soundcloud, watched on Instagram, Vimeo and YouTube, or contacted via this this website.

 I am thrilled to have artist support from JH Audio, Glitchmachines, MyVolts, Sensorpoint/Jambé, and Tendrils Cables, and I regularly beta test software and hardware for other developers and manufacturers.